rwdougla/SG20/sources/modules/external/graphical-user-interfaces.md

 _Very brief introduction to the topic._

-### Foundational: Basic use of separate compilation
+### Foundational: Basic use of desktop graphical user interfaces

 #### Background/Required Knowledge